JaredP94/Unreal-Development-Guides-and-Tips/README.md

 **Step 3: Implement your new feature or enhancement**

-The guide is ideally meant to target the latest version of Unreal Engine 4 and so it's always best to fact check your content against the latest version documentation.
+The guide is ideally meant to target the latest version of Unreal Engine 4 and so it's always best to fact check your content against the latest version of documentation.

 **Step 4: Open a pull request**